WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Analog/index.md

 ##### Voltage "Storage" and Normalization

 Finally, a small capacitor, typically `0.1µF`, can be used to "store" the voltage input to provide a more normalized voltage value if the input is being read (sampled), very often, which can deplete the circuit of the voltage value.
-This capacitor will also help to smoot out the signal if there is noise on the line, or the sensor being read is noisy.
+This capacitor will also help to smooth out the signal if there is noise on the line, or the sensor being read is noisy.

 #### Example Circuit